DanielEWeeks/Beamer-Rmd-Notes-Slides/README.md

 easily all excluded or all included in the resulting set of slides by toggling a setting in the header_pagenrs.tex file.

+For a more elegant approach, see [Lincoln Mullen's code](https://gist.github.com/lmullen/c3d4c7883f081ed8692a)

 One can include notes slides as follows: